Critical Care Fellowship Program

 Training will take place primarily at the University of Minnesota Medical Center, with a small number (1-2) of rotations at Fairview Southdale Hospital and St. John’s Hospital.

 The one year program is divided into 12 blocks that mirror the calendar months.
 There is a predominance of ICU time complemented with elective and scholarly time to pursue other interests.
-The fellows in both tracts have their rotations individualized to meet training requirements and to accommodate specific preferences.
+The fellows in both tracks have their rotations individualized to meet training requirements and to accommodate specific preferences.
 A typical schedule includes:

 - Medical ICU